Scality: Zenko

 In 2017, Scality released Zenko, an open source multi-cloud data controller.
 In 2018, Scality released a commercially supported version of Zenko.
 Zenko integrates data managed on-premises with services available in public clouds.

 Zenko CloudServer (formerly Scality S3 Server) is an Amazon Web Services Simple Storage Service-compatible open source object storage server.
 The code is written in Node.js.
 It is a single instance running in a Docker container, and it uses Docker volumes for persistent storage.
 CloudServer uses the same code as the Scality RING S3 interface and includes an Apache 2.0 license.
 It is not a distributed system (that is the paid version, S3 for Enterprise).
 However, it does have the same level of compatibility as the S3 interface for the Scality RING.
 Zenko Orbit is a cloud-based portal for data placement, workflows, and global metadata search.
 The product enables asynchronous replication between clouds.

+ARTESCA

+Launched in April 2021, ARTESCA is an S3 object storage software solution for modern applications.
+ARTESCA was built for business application owners, DevOps and edge builders.
+It has a UI to simplify data management and offers a single pane of glass for admins, but its functions are also accessible via RESTful API.

+ARTESCA delivers high-performance S3 object storage with advanced features for cyber-resilience and data protection.
+ARTESCA 2.0, released in May 2023, expanded features to protect against ransomware, including object locking, sharding and backup to object capabilities.
+Offered in an appliance configuration, ARTESCA integrates with Veeam Backup and Replication for a plug-and-play experience that simplifies deployment.